 In this interdisciplinary course, the student examines the connections between the underlying scientific principles of number, ratio, and pattern in nature and how humans have employed them in a variety of ways.
 This course bridges the study of number, ratio, and pattern with the functional and symbolic numerical relationships underlying art, architecture, music, philosophy, religion, and science.
 Successful completion of this course fulfills the Pine Manor College quantitative reasoning requirement.
 Offered Selectively.
 Group: IDS.

 Law, Literature, and Popular Culture

 This course introduces students to themes of law and justice, and focuses on ways in which popular culture shapes and reflects our understanding of these themes.
 Topics include the image of lawyer as hero, villain, or fool; the pursuit of justice in movies and television; and the relationship between popular culture and the courtroom.
 The course draws from a variety of literary and contemporary works such as To Kill A Mockingbird, Inherit the Wind, Separate But Equal, A Civil Action, My Cousin Vinny, The Accused, The Verdict, The Pelican Brief, and television series such as Perry Mason, Ally McBeal, The Practice, and Judging Amy.
-Fall.
 Group: IDS.

 Alternative Spring Break (2 credits)